dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-01-python-compilation-process-overview.md

 ## Cached Bytecodes: The `.pyc` files

-In principle, everytime you run a script, python has to go through both *Compilation* and *Interpretation* steps.
-If you are running the same script over and over again, it is wasteful to execute bytecode compilation everytime because a particular python source code will produce the same bytecode everytime you do the compilation.
+In principle, every time you run a script, python has to go through both *Compilation* and *Interpretation* steps.
+If you are running the same script over and over again, it is wasteful to execute bytecode compilation every time because a particular python source code will produce the same bytecode every time you do the compilation.

 CPython uses a *caching* mechanism to avoid this.
 It writes down the bytecode the first time you load a module - yes, it happens at module level.
 If you load it again without modification, it will read the *cached* bytecode and go through the interpretation process only.
 These cached bytecodes are kept inside `.pyc` files which you must have seen before: